Amputations

 Mole removal

 Moles are a form of pigmented lesion.
 Benign (non cancerous) lesions can simply be left alone.
-However if your mole bothers you in any way your consultant may recommend removal (excision).
+However if your mole bothers you in any way, our expert team at Nuffield Health Chichester hospital may recommend removal (excision).

 Pain clinic